GolD3nEvOLut1oN/Extractor/README.md

 ## ***Features***
 - Dynamically gets all categories
-- Navigate through the website pages automatically
+- Navigate through the website's pages automatically
 - Retrieve all products from each page
 - Download data as a json or csv format